OXID-eSales/developer_documentation/development/modules_components_themes/theme/twig/installation.rst

 This tutorial explains how to install and activate twig theme on OXID eShop.

-.. todo: #Igor:  please mention that in oxid 7.0 twig engine comes with the compilation.
-So this section is only relevant when not using compilation: Note: Muss nich manuell: Twig automatisch mit 7: manual steps now apply for Smarty installation: shall we document smarty installation in detail?

 **1. Before you install twig theme**

 First make sure, that the twig engine and the admin twig theme are installed on your shop.
 If not, use the following tutorial: